 7 Best Practices for Mobile First Design

 But the question is, have we adapted our websites to the new trends (or do we intend to do so when we will create our website)?
 Many businesses have not yet adapted to these trends, and while these businesses continue to provide a user experience that is not so good for mobile users, a lot of users are forced to visit these websites from their desktops.
 This is a big mistake, and instead of making your users compromise, you should be making your website mobile-friendly.
-So I want to provide with you these 7 best practices for mobile first design
+So I want to provide with you these 7 best practices for mobile first design in this blog post.

 Prioritize Content